fatfishdigital/Navigation/README.md

 **craft.Navigation.render()**

-craft.Navigation.render() lets you build a menu with inbuilt html.
+craft.Navigation.render() lets you build a menu with pre-built static templates.
 This function takes two parameters, menu name "menu_name" and menu styling options.

-Menu style options are arrays which have a 'div', 'ul', 'li', and 'a' element.
+Menu style options contains arrays which have a 'div', 'ul', 'li', and 'a' element.
 Each element can have their own css class.

         {{craft.Navigation.render('menu_name',{  wrapperClass : 'navbar',
                                                    ulClass: 'navbar-nav',